 I spent many years overconfidently “detecting” trigger points in tissue, and I am fully, humbly willing to admit that I was probably wrong about many of them, and it could be even worse than that.
 That does not mean I was wasting my time, or that my clients were not enjoying a perfectly meaningful and useful massage experience.
 But it is certainly possible — maybe even likely — that I misinterpreted the biological meaning of what I felt.
 Day in.
 Day out.
 For years.

 The first principle is that you must not fool yourself & you are the easiest person to fool.

 In attempting to diagnose trigger points by feel, there are many potential false negatives and positives.
 It may be quite a needle-in-haystack challenge to find a trigger point in muscle, with far more ways to either miss one or be fooled into thinking you’ve found one.
-This is also true of many medical conditions, which is precisely why palpation is never the sole diagnostic method.
+This is also true of many medical conditions, which is precisely why palpation is almost never the sole diagnostic method in a medical context.